How to raise an avid reader!

-Joking aside, all those recitations of a child’s beloved nursery rhymes are actually helping the child become a better reader.
-Even if he or she doesn’t read yet.
+Joking aside, all those recitations of beloved nursery rhymes actually help children become better readers, even if they don't read yet.

-“I suggest parents make daily life a game of words,” says Kostrub.
+“I suggest parents make daily life a game of words,” Kostrub says.
 “So when you’re in the car, have your child look out the window for shapes and colors, or point out the colors of fruits and vegetables during a grocery trip.
 This makes it a game for the child, and then they don’t even know they’re learning.”

-“If you take a walk to the park for instance, and you point out plants and animals along the way, when the child encounters those experiences later in a book, they can identify those experiences as they relate to real life,” explains Jeanne Siccone, Director of Children’s Literacy at the Literacy Coalition.
+“If you take a walk to the park for instance, and you point out plants and animals along the way, when the child encounters those experiences later in a book, they can identify those experiences as they relate to real life,” says Jeanne Siccone, director of Children’s Literacy at the coalition.
 “It gives them a baseline for comprehension when they open that book.”

-Keep in mind, though, you don’t have to wait until your child is walking or talking to engage them in your daily activities through talk.
+Keep in mind, though, you don’t have to wait until your child is walking or talking to engage them this way.

-“Parents can actually start reading and talking to their child in the womb,” says Kostrub.
+“Parents can actually start reading and talking to their child in the womb,” Kostrub says.
 “And then continue speaking to the child as soon as he’s born.
 Even though they don’t understand you yet, they’re hearing the language, the cadence and structure, the pitch and intonation of the language.”

-This is how the human brain forms the ability to speak.
-For example, your toddler may not be able to say the words “nose” or “shoes,” but if you ask her to touch her nose or to go get her shoes, she probably can.
+This is how the brain forms speech.
+For example, your toddler may not be able to say the words “nose” or “shoes,” but if you ask her to touch her nose or to get her shoes, she probably can.

-If you’ve ever tried to learn a foreign language, you likely found it easier to read and write the language before you could speak the language.
-The same applies to children learning to speak for the first time.
+If you’ve ever tried to learn a foreign language, you likely found it easier to read and write it instead of speaking it.
+The same is true of children learning to speak their first language.